intro

 Both will automatically detect the type of source documents you have

-(Rmd’s, Qmd’s, Quarto projects, bookdown
+(Rmd’s, Qmd’s, Quarto projects, bookdown projects) and

 render them accordingly.